 The Murder of Dorothy Edwards

-In Greenwood, Carolina an observant neighbour, James Holloway, noticed Dorothy Edward’s newspapers had not been collected from her doorstep.
-Thinking this was unusual he went to check in on his neighbour and found the most horrific of scenes.
+In Greenwood, Carolina an observant neighbor, James Holloway, noticed Dorothy Edward’s newspapers had not been collected from her doorstep.
+Thinking this was unusual he went to check in on his neighbor and found the most horrific of scenes.
 Dorothy Edwards had been murdered and placed in the closet of her home.

 Edward Lee Elmore’s Trial For Murder